ericbutler555/eb-grid/README.md

   </tbody>
 </table>

-**Note:** Add a breakpoint prefix to any of the above classes to set the element's alignment dynamically at a certain breakpoint.
+**Note: Add any breakpoint prefix** to any of the above classes to set the element's alignment dynamically at a certain breakpoint.
 For example, text in a div with `class="col desk-align-r"` would be left-aligned on viewports up to 1199px, but right-aligned on viewports wider than that.

 #### Padding ####